OgistDipen/hygge/README.md

             php artisan db:seed

-            If you encounter on problems, try this solution:
+            If you encounter any problem, try this solution:

             php artisan config:clear
             php artisan cache:clear